ehwan/ehgl/README.md

 RAII based GL Objects and memory allocation

-This project is using `Eigen` for Perspective & Camera matrix construction ( `eg/math.hpp` ) and `SFML` for debug window creation ( `eg/debug_window.hpp` ).
+- This project is using `Eigen` for Perspective & Camera matrix construction ( `eg/math.hpp` )
+and `SFML` for debug window creation ( `eg/debug_window.hpp` ).

-comment out those files in `eg.hpp` to remove dependancy.
+- comment out those files in `eg.hpp` to remove dependancy.

+- for your own OpenGL Loader, include main header file to `eg/gl.hpp`

 ## Sample Code